ZSS57/MojaGlobalContribution/README.md

 4, Document the results on public Moja Global documentation and offer a template to users looking to try the above.

-## I have added what I have done in the past month, see the notebook:
+### I have added what I have done in the past month, see the notebook: https://github.com/ZSS57/MojaGlobalContribution/blob/main/Outreachy-MojaGlobal-Project1%20(1).ipynb

-## I also added a proposal, see here:
+### I also added a proposal, please see here: https://github.com/ZSS57/MojaGlobalContribution/blob/main/Proposal.pdf